lukebond/mediterraneajs-talk-20150623/mediterraneajs.md

 - Paz was a huge learning experience re Docker for me
 - As always, my vision seemed simple enough
-- I soon realised a simple Docker Paz was a toy
+- I soon realised a simple Docker PaaS was a toy
 - Getting it right and production-ready is another matter
   - It requires solving big, difficult problems
 - "Docker in production" is about more than running containers